robcarver17/pysystemtrade/docs/IB.md

 ### Make multiple connections

 It's possible to have multiple connections to the IB Gateway, each from its own process, but each connection must have a unique clientid.
-Used clientids are stored in the active database (usually mongoDB) to ensure we don't re-use active clientids.
+Used clientids are stored in the active database (usually MongoDB) to ensure we don't re-use active clientids.